danielpyon/isolate/README.md

 4. `make`

 ### MacOS specifics
-MacOS requires you to run a code-signed binary (with specific entitlements) as root in order to access functions like `task_for_pid()`.
-Therefore, you need to self-sign the binary to enable ptrace-like functionality.
-To do this, generate a cert using Keychain Access.
+MacOS requires you to run a code-signed binary (with specific entitlements) as root in order to access Mach port functions like `task_for_pid()`.
+Generate a cert using Keychain Access's Certificate Assistant.
+Then run `cmake -DCERT=<name of cert>`.

-1. Open Keychain Access > Certificate Assistant > Create a Certificate.

-2. Click "Let me override defaults".

-3. Use defaults, except in the Extended Key Usage Extension menu, enable "Code Signing".

-4. Do `cmake -DCERT=<name of cert> ..`.

-NOTE: you must be root for this to work.

 ## Usage
 To use: